nwg/racket-wiki/Intro-Projects.md

 These are improvements to the Racket source.
 Fork the GitHub repository and then submit a pull request.

 * Revise the FFI docs
-* Etags support for Racket features
 * Port code that uses `class100` to the current class system
 * Get rid of units in the net collect
 * Extend the gabot IRC bot to deliver messages to offline people (contact Eli for more info)
-* Racket support for github code highlighting
-* Racket support for github code editing
 * Fix warnings in C code
 * Find uses of a-lists and replace them with hash tables
 * Find things that use lists for sets, replace them with `racket/set'
 * Find uses of srfi/1, replace them with racket/list stuff
 * Documentation clarifications and/or small examples
 * Add support for macro-debugger/analysis/check-requires to xrepl

+These are improvements to other systems to better support Racket.

+* Racket support for github code highlighting
+* Racket support for github code editing
+* Etags support for Racket features
+* Improve Racket support in Ohloh's line counter
+* Racket support in MediaWiki's GeSHi highligher

 # Small Projects